infiniflow/ragflow/docs/faq.md

 We put painstaking effort into document pre-processing tasks like layout analysis, table structure recognition, and OCR (Optical Character Recognition) using our vision model.
 This contributes to the additional time required.

-### 2. Why RAGFlow requires more resources than other products?
+### 2. Why does RAGFlow require more resources than other projects?

-Because RAGFlow has a series of built-in models for document structure parsing, these models require extra computational resources.
+RAGFlow has a number of built-in models for document structure parsing, which account for the additional computational resources.

 ## Feature

 ### 1. Which architectures or devices does RAGFlow support?

-Currently, only x86 CPU and Nvidia GPU are supported.
+Currently, we only support x86 CPU and Nvidia GPU.

 ### 2. Do you offer an API for integration with third-party applications?

-Yes, APIs are ready and could be accessed from [here](./conversation_api.md).
+The corresponding APIs are now available.
+See the [Conversation API](./conversation_api.md) for more information.

 ### 3. Do you support stream output?